ach-raf/data_analysing/README.md

 # usage :
 Install the missing libs from the requirements.txt file

-your data in the source.txt file
+your data in the source.txt file (there is some exapmles in source.txt and source1.txt)

 python my_main to start the script.